Mewgenics Mutations Tier Guide: The 6 S-Tier Picks Every Run Wants

 Breeding Strategy Implication

 The meta playbook runs in three phases.
-Generations 1-2 lock in stat floors: no stat below 5, no behavior defects.
-Generation 3 brings in the first chase mutation, with Bear Leg as the standard pick.
-Generations 4-6 chase the class-specific S-tier ability: Pikachu Tail for mobility, Pointy Ears or item:mouth-rat-mouth for damage, item:tail-exhaust-pipe for frontline.
+Generations 1-2 lock in stat floors using a low-Mutation room: no stat below 5, no behavior defects, and the room's sub-10 Mutation rating guarantees only +2/-1 stat mutations show up.
+Generation 3 brings in the first chase mutation, with Bear Leg as the standard pick because it rolls in the same low-Mutation environment you used for stat-stacking.
+Generations 4-6 move the line to a dedicated Mutation room past the >10 effect-mutation gate, then chase the class-specific S-tier ability: Pikachu Tail for mobility, Pointy Ears or item:mouth-rat-mouth for damage, item:tail-exhaust-pipe for frontline.

 Past generation 6, the puzzle stops being about adding mutations and starts being about not losing them.
-Each new pair risks a behavior defect that overwrites a slot you already locked in.
-The high-Mutation room that helped you fish for Bear Leg in generation 3 starts costing you Pikachu Tail in generation 7.
-Drop the cat into a low-Mutation room once the lineage has its targets.
+Each new pair risks a behavior defect that overwrites a slot you already locked in, and 1.1 made that risk worse by tying inherited defect rates to inbreeding.
+The high-Mutation room that helped you fish for Pikachu Tail in generation 5 keeps producing rolls in generation 7, but you can no longer scrub a bad result off the finished cat with a Mutation-stat reroll.
+Move stable carries into a low-Mutation room or out of the breeding rotation entirely once the lineage has its targets.